IslamRustamov/react-native-rich-text-input/README.md

 Native component that allows you to add different rich text abilities

+No webviews, no turbo-module-like tricks, just straight up native *UITextView* for iOS and *EditText* for Android

 ### NOTE This library is work in progress, check what was implemented below

 ## Installation